sonatype/actions/setup-iq-cli/README.md

 > **iq-cli-version**\
 > Sonatype CLI version to be used.
 It could be a full version (e.g. 1.179.0-01), a short version (e.g. 179) or `latest`.
-> This parameter must be provided if `iq-cli-download-url` is not specified.
+> Either this or `iq-cli-download-url` is required.

 > **iq-cli-download-url**\
-> The URL from where the IQ CLI jar file will be downloaded.
-This parameter must be provided if `iq-cli-version` is not
+> URL from where the IQ CLI jar file will be downloaded.
+Either this or `iq-cli-version` is required.
-> specified.

 ## Output